 Circumstances requiring filing.
 A transaction is a material change transaction pursuant to section 127507(c)(1) of the Code if any of the circumstances in paragraphs (1) through (8) below exist.
 For purposes of this subsection only, "annual California-derived revenue" means revenue from the provision of health care services in California. . . .

-- (2) The transaction is more likely than not to increase annual California-derived revenue of any health care entity that is a party to, or a subject of, the transaction, by either \$10 million or more or 20% or more of annual California-derived revenue at normal or stabilized levels of utilization or operation. - (5) The transaction will result in an entity contracting with payers on behalf of consolidated or combined providers and is more likely than not to increase the annual California-derived revenue of any providers in the transaction that is a party to, or a subject of, in the transaction by either \$10 million or more or 20% or more of annual California-derived revenue at normal or stabilized levels of utilization or operation. - (6) The transaction involves the formation of a new health care entity, affiliation, partnership, joint venture, or parent corporation for the provision of health care services in California that is projected to have at least \$25 million in annual California-derived annual California-derived annual California assets related to the provision of health care services valued at \$25 million or more.
+(2) The transaction is more likely than not to increase annual California-derived revenue of any health care entity that is a party to, or a subject of, the transaction, by either \$10 million or more or 20% or more of annual California-derived revenue at normal or stabilized levels of utilization or operation.

+(5) The transaction will result in an entity contracting with payers on behalf of consolidated or combined providers and is more likely than not to increase the annual California-derived revenue of any providers in the transaction that is a party to, or a subject of, in the transaction by either \$10 million or more or 20% or more of annual California-derived revenue at normal or stabilized levels of utilization or operation.

+(6) The transaction involves the formation of a new health care entity, affiliation, partnership, joint venture, or parent corporation for the provision of health care services in California that is projected to have at least \$25 million in annual California-derived annual revenue at normal or stabilized levels of utilization or operation, or transfer of control of California assets related to the provision of health care services valued at \$25 million or more.